ssuncheol/vision-transformer-pytorch/README.md

-## Vision Transformer(Pytorch)
+## Vision Transformer : A Pytorch Implementation

-Pytorch implementation of Google AI's 2021 Vision Transformer.
+This is a Pytorch implementation of Google AI's 2021 Vision Transformer.
 (Distributed Data Parallel & Mixed Precision)

 - Title : An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale